-- the imposition of additional United States legislation and regulations relating to imports, including quotas, duties, taxes or other charges or restrictions; - foreign governmental regulation and taxation; - fluctuations in foreign exchange rates; - · changes in economic conditions; - · transportation conditions and costs in the Pacific and Caribbean; - · changes in the political stability of these countries; and - · changes in relationships between the United States and these countries.
+- · the imposition of additional United States legislation and regulations relating to imports, including quotas, duties, taxes or other charges or restrictions: - foreign governmental regulation and taxation; - · fluctuations in foreign exchange rates; - changes in economic conditions; - · transportation conditions and costs in the Pacific and Caribbean; - · changes in the political stability of these countries; and - · changes in relationships between the United States and these

+Changes in any of these factors could materially increase our costs of products and we may not be able to recover all of our cost increases through price increases to our customers.
 If any of these factors were to render the conduct of business in these countries undesirable or impracticable, we would have to manufacture or source our products elsewhere.
 There can be no assurance that additional sources or products would be available to us or, if available, that these sources could be relied on to provide product at terms favorable to us.
 The occurrence of any of these developments could have a material adverse effect on our business, financial condition, results of operations and cash flows.